-Otherwise, keep reading this article to discover all the remaining tips you can follow to boost your Internet speed.
+Otherwise, keep reading this article to discover all the remaining tips you can follow to fix the problem of low bandwidth.

 How To Improve Your Router’s Bandwidth

-Wireless router is one of the things that can have a huge impact on the quality of your Internet connection.
+A wireless router is one of those things that can have a huge impact on the quality of your Internet connection.